Arsney091289421/RAG-Augmented-chatbot/README.md

 > This Hugging Face Space is a Gradio-based lightweight deployment for demo purposes.
 > The complete frontend + Docker version is available in this main repository.

-You can also check out the Hugging Face Space source code here:
+But you can still check out the Hugging Face Space source code and deploy your own version here:
 [Hugging Face Space GitHub Repository](https://github.com/Arsney091289421/RAG-Augmented-chatbot-hfspace)

 ---